Can a Landlord Sue for Back Rent After Eviction?

 COVID-19 and the Eviction Process

-The Coronavirus made lease agreements and lease violations a little hairy when it comes to rental payments.
-The federal government implemented emergency rental assistance programs for their citizens in Las Vegas, NV, and all across the country.
-What these emergency rental assistance programs say is that, basically, if a tenant fails to pay rent on time or in full, the government will help supplement their rent and reimburse landlords.
+The Coronavirus made lease agreements and lease violations more complex when it comes to rental payments.
+The federal government implemented emergency rental assistance programs to help supplement rent and reimburse landlords.
 This was meant to cut down on landlord-tenant disputes by assisting both parties.